qiime2/paper2/sphinx_docs/index.rst

 a function of other sample data (e.g., microbiota composition) by training a SL model on training data.
 Various SL methods can predict either categorical data (a classification problem) or continuous values (a regression problem).
-SL methods have become increasingly applied in microbiome studies to predict sample characteristics (e.g., disease state or location data), or to identify features that are associated with particular characteristics or sample classes (Bokulich, Collins, et al., 2016; Knights, Kuczynski, Koren, et al., 2011;
+SL methods have become increasingly common in microbiome studies to predict sample characteristics (e.g., disease state or location data), or to identify features that are associated with particular characteristics or sample classes (Bokulich, Collins, et al., 2016; Knights, Kuczynski, Koren, et al., 2011;